 Why not keep using fluorescent tube lamps?

-LED replacement lamps are on average 30% more efficient than their fluorescent counterparts.
-That means if you are spending $10,000 on your lighting energy costs per year, your bill will be reduced by $3,000 or more, every year that you use the LED bulbs.
-Standard 4-foot T8 LED bulbs are available at as low as 12 watts of power consumption, while their fluorescent counterparts will start at 25 watts.
+LED replacement lamps are on average 30% more efficient than their fluorescent light counterparts.
+That means if you are spending $10,000 on your lighting energy costs per year, your bill will be reduced by $3,000 or more every year that you use the LED bulbs.
+Standard 4-foot T8 LED bulbs are available at as low as 12 watts of power consumption, while their fluorescent light counterparts will start at 25 watts.

-LED tubes are directional
+LED Tubes are Directional

 One of the big reasons why an LED is more efficient is because it only emits light in one direction.
 The light emitting diodes (LEDs) are all arranged along the bottom of the lamp and send light downwards.
 Fluorescent lamps emit light in all directions, including up towards the ceiling where it is not needed.

-Some linear fluorescent lamps are now rated to last up to 84,000 hours, while the average life of a fluorescent tube lamp is only 30,000 hours.
+Some LED lamps are now rated to last up to 84,000 hours, while the average life of a fluorescent tube lamp is only 30,000 hours.
 That is over twice as long, so keep that in mind when you are calculating your purchase.
 The LED lamp is more expensive, but you will need to replace your fluorescent bulbs 2 or 3 times during the lifespan of an LED.
 Keep in mind the labor costs of replacing those fluorescent bulbs, particularly if you are lighting a large warehouse.

-The ability to dim your lights increases their efficiency, because you will only be using the wattage necessary for the amount of light that you require.
+The ability to dim your lights increases their efficiency because you will only be using the wattage necessary for the amount of light that you require.
 Most fluorescent lights have two settings, ON and OFF.
 That means that even if you only need a little bit of light, you still need to operate at full power consumption.
-Some expensive fluorescent bulbs are dimmable with a special ballast, but at that point your cost is comparable to an LED option.
+Some expensive fluorescent bulbs are dimmable with a special ballast, but at that point, your cost is comparable to an LED option.

 One of the downfalls of fluorescent lighting is that each bulb contains mercury, which is harmful to the environment and must be disposed of properly.
-You can purchase special recycling kits to dispose of your fluorescent lamps properly, but add that to the cost of opting for fluorescent lighting over LED.
+You can purchase special recycling kits to dispose of your fluorescent lamps properly, but add that to the cost of opting for fluorescent lighting over LED lights.

-Various Color Temperatures
+LED Lighting Offers Various Color Temperatures

 It used to be that LED bulbs were only available in cool color temperatures of 5000K and higher.
-That is not the case any more, as LED bulbs are available between very warm(2700K) to extremely cool(5700K).
+That is not the case anymore, as LED bulbs are available between very warm(2700K) to extremely cool(5700K).
 Now you can use LED tube lamps in all sorts of applications from healthcare where you might want a cool color temperature, to your home where you might prefer a low and warm color temperature.

 Fluorescent lights put off a significant amount of heat.
 Your air conditioner will be battling that all day to keep your environment at an acceptable temperature.
 LEDs on the other hand put off virtually no heat.
-Beyond just the energy consumption of the bulbs, LEDs will help cut on your air conditioning energy consumption.
+Beyond just the energy consumption of the bulbs, LEDs will help you cut down your air conditioning energy consumption.

 A great way to improve efficiency in your warehouse or other space is to install occupancy sensors.
 This ensures that light will only be produced in areas where someone is present.
 Unfortunately, this can have a big impact on the life of your fluorescent lights.
-Each time you turn on a fluorescent bulb, a small amount of a mercury vapor is burned off.
+Each time you turn on a fluorescent bulb, a small amount of mercury vapor is burned off.
 Once that is diminished, the bulb will no longer work.
 On the other hand, the life of an LED bulb is not affected by the number of times it is turned on and off.

-Installation is just as easy
+LED Lighting Installation is Just as Easy

 Many LED tubes are "plug and play", meaning you can just install them like you would a fluorescent bulb.
 For this to be true, look for bulbs that are "ballast-compatible" meaning that they can use the ballast already installed in your fluorescent fixture to power the LEDs.

 If you don't have fluorescent fixtures and need to install new lighting, tube LEDs may not be the best choice.
-It is often more efficient to install a fixture with built in LEDs that will not require bulbs.
+It is often more efficient to install a fixture with built-in LEDs that will not require bulbs.
 You can shop for those on ShineRetrofits.com here.